-More than 14 percent of adults in the United States are affected by migraines, severe pain in the head that is sometimes accompanied by vision problems, nausea, vomiting, and dizziness.
+More than of adults in the United States are affected by migraines, severe pain in the head that is sometimes accompanied by vision problems, nausea, vomiting, and dizziness.
 Rarely, however, migraines can cause symptoms and complications in other parts of the body.

 These migraine variants are named according to the part of the body that is affected.
 Most of these migraine variants are very rare.
 Your doctor may be able to tell if your symptoms indicate you have one of these rare or extreme types of migraines, or another condition altogether.

 Hemiplegic migraines affect a very small percentage of people in the United States.
 People with hemiplegic migraines experience paralysis or weakness on one side of the body, disturbances in speech and vision, and other symptoms that often mimic a stroke.
 The paralysis is usually temporary, but it can last for several days.

 - Familial hemiplegic migraine (FHM): FHM is an inherited genetic migraine disorder that causes hemiplegic migraines.
 (Genetic testing can determine if a person has the gene mutations that are associated with this migraine variant.)
 If a parent, sibling, or child has FHM, the chances you will have FHM are higher.